Surgical Oncology Treatments and Procedures

 When you receive cancer surgery with us, you can feel sure that your care is in the best possible hands.

-To learn more about your cancer surgery or other treatment options, call UPMC Hillman Cancer Center at 412-647-2811.
+To learn more about surgical oncology treatment at UPMC Hillman Cancer Center, call 412-692-2852.

 UPMC Hillman Cancer Center's neurosurgical oncologists use many minimally invasive surgical techniques for brain cancer.
 They allow surgeons to approach tumors, once thought unresectactable, more safely.